GospelSounders/sabbathschool/02.1888-1890/01.1888/01.quarter1/07.lesson6/docs.md

 12. How long did Noah have to remain in the ark?
 Compare Gen. 7:11 with Gen. 8:13-16.
 13. When Noah came out what did he do?
 Gen. 8:20.
 14. What did the Lord say about floods in the future?
 Gen. 9:11.
-15. What pledge did he give to confirmt his promise?
+15. What pledge did he give to confirm this promise?
 Verses 12-15.
 16. What peculiar force is there in the expression, "I do set my bow in the cloud?"
 Rev. 4:3 ; Eze.
 1:28.
 17. Then how strong was the assurance that there should never be another universal flood?
 Ans.- God has pledged his own glory that it shall not be.
 18. Will this earth never be destroyed by any means?
 2 Peter 3:10.